How Much Revenue Does a Website with 1 Million Visitors a Month Make?

 Now, let's break down each part of the equation so you can understand what it means and why we need to include each part.

-The traffic is the obvious part and we already know this number: 1 million visitors.
+The traffic is obvious, and we already know this number: 1 million visitors.
 But we need to know what that traffic is worth.
+And which traffic sources will be most effective for our focus.

 Average product price